 With this unsettling obsession you would be safe to assume the Dutch are a rather pessimistic and fearful bunch.
 However, this peculiar behaviour isn’t based in fear, but rather a pragmatic “always-looking-to-save-a-buck” mentality, coupled with a healthy dose of herd mentality.
 As my pre-pubescent banker alluded to, the “everyone-else-is-doing-it” sales-pitch was apparently quite convincing.

 Apart from the above-mentioned liability insurance, the Dutch have a slew of other odd insurances.
-Take “funeral insurance” for instance, another speciality of the Dutch!
+Take “funeral insurance” for instance, another specialty of the Dutch!
 Again, very practical albeit utterly morbid.

 Can there be a point when a nation is too cautious or prepared?
 You betcha!
 In 2012 the Dutch National Consumer Bureau announced that far too many Dutch people were over-insured.
 Many a Dutchie was double or triple insured; some having completely irrelevant insurance policies.
 The spokesman even went as far as saying that purchasing insurance was now a “national hobby” of the Dutch.